krthiksha/HTML_Projects/HTML_PROJECT_1/Readme.md

 🚀 **Live Demo**: [Click here](https://krithiksha.neocities.org/my_html_project_1/HTML_project_1)

 ## Description
-This project is a simple web application for XYZ...
+This project is a simple web application designed as an HTML tutorial for beginners who want to start coding.
+It provides a basic introduction to HTML by demonstrating commonly used elements in a structured webpage.

 ## Features
-✅ Feature 1
-✅ Feature 2
-✅ Feature 3
+✅ Uses essential HTML tags to build the webpage
+✅ Includes images, links, and paragraphs
+✅ Demonstrates lists, headings, and text formatting
+✅ Shows center alignment techniques

 ## How to Run
 1. Clone the repository.